 Projects rarely go exactly as planned and you must have asset tracking solutions for those situations.
 Delays, unexpected absences, or equipment breakdowns are common.
 Effective resource scheduling isn’t static—it adapts to changes, reallocating resources to prevent disruptions and keep work moving forward.

-By planning ahead, resource scheduling minimizes idle time and ensures each resource is fully utilized when needed.
+By planning ahead, resource scheduling minimises idle time and ensures each resource is fully utilised when needed.
 This prevents bottlenecks, allowing projects to stay on track and within deadlines.

 The Importance of Resource Scheduling